glisak/Rhetos-wiki/Filters-and-other-read-methods.md

   For convention, we usually use `item`.

-The `CommonMisspelling` filter is additionally used for a data validation that will deny Save operation to the end user if entered an invalid book name.
+The `CommonMisspelling` filter is additionally used for a data validation that will deny the *save* operation if the user enters an invalid book name.
 **Both filters** can be used by a client application (or in the object model) to query a subset of the books.